release-it/release-it/README.md

 ## Legacy Node.js

-The latest major version is v16, supporting Node.js 16 and up (as Node.js v14 is EOL).
+The latest major version is v17, supporting Node.js 18 and up (as Node.js v16 is EOL).
+The previous major version was v16, supporting Node.js 16 and up (as Node.js v14 is EOL).
 Use release-it v15 for environments running Node.js v14.
+Also
-Also see [CHANGELOG.md][70].
+see [CHANGELOG.md][70].

 ## Links